Thursday, October 30

 Session courtesy of the Small Cities Advisory Council

-This issue-based roundtable discussion offers small city leaders (under 15,000 population) the opportunity to share best practices and engage in a dialogue on regional cooperation.
+This issue-based roundtable discussion offers small city leaders (under 15,000 population) the opportunity to share best practices and participate in a dialogue on making city hall more efficient.
 You’ll exchange ideas, ask questions, and connect with other local leaders.
 There will be no speaker or formal presentation; our moderator will keep the conversation on course.
 Come ready to talk about your challenges and successes, learn from other city leaders, and take good notes.

 10:00-10:30 a.m.